anichandra/hello-world/README.md

 # hello-world
 I'm just starting out in programming and eager to learn!
-Art and design-minded, but started out heavy into the sciences.
+Art and design-minded, but started out in the sciences.